Workflow’s Guide For AiiDA¶

 Creating new workflows¶

-New user specific workflows should be put in
+New user specific workflows should be importable by python.

 to be able to import any workflows.
 Also, it may be a good